chef-boneyard/chef-web-docs-2016/steps/step_chef_resource_deploy_custom_application_layout.rst

 ..
 This is an included how-to.

+The layout of the application matches a Rails app by default, but you can customize it to fit your needs.
 To customize the application layout:
-The layout of the application matches a Rails app by default, but you can customize it to fit your needs

 .. code-block:: ruby